Youn In-wan

-Youn was a part time Japanese professor for the Hankuk University of Foreign Studies from 2011 to 2015,And started as a producer for company YLab in 2010.
+Youn was a part time Japanese professor for the Hankuk University of Foreign Studies from 2011 to 2015, and started as a producer for company YLab in 2010.

 It was reported in 2020 that Yoon will be the chief creative officer for Line Manga.

 Career

 Korea

-Youn debuted in 1996 with the manhwa series 'Bom(봄, spring)' in the Korean weekly magazine Deja Vu (데자뷰).
+Youn debuted in 1996 with the manhwa series Bom (봄, Spring) in the Korean weekly magazine Deja Vu (데자뷰).

 Japan

-Youn debuted in Japan in December, 1999 with 'The Fools' on a Japanese youth magazine Weekly Young Sunday.
+Youn debuted in Japan in December, 1999 with The Fools in a Japanese youth magazine Weekly Young Sunday.
 He serialized his work Blade of the Phantom Master from 2001 to 2007 at the magazine Monthly Sunday Gene-X.